 On the contrary, beavers have been reintroduced into American rivers such as the Elk Creek of the South Umpqua River to return Coho salmon after the river was ruined by logging.
 The coarse woody debris that beavers put in the river provides food and habitat for young fish.
 Because of the evidence, there are projects currently running along the River Calder in order to ‘re-naturalise’ the area and provide important habitat and shelter for returning breeding salmon and salmonids, by simply uprooting trees and placing them in the river.

 The decline of salmonids is likely to be partly related to the decline in beaver populations.
-A study of small streams in Sweden that found that brown trout were larger in beaver ponds compared with those in fast flowing sections, and that beaver ponds provide habitat for larger trout in small streams during periods of drought.
+A study of small streams in Sweden found that brown trout were larger in beaver ponds compared with those in fast flowing sections, and that beaver ponds provide habitat for larger trout in small streams during periods of drought.

 On balance the benefits outweigh any temporary negative impacts for migratory fish.
 In exceptional situations dams can be modified or removed.